HewlettPackard/oneview-puppet/RESOURCES.md

 This resource provides the following ensurable methods for managing storage pools on the HPE OneView appliance:

-* `present` - Adds storage pool for management by the appliance.
+* `present` - Adds a storage pool for management by the appliance.
 If the storage pool is already added but with different attributes to the provided ones, it is removed and then added with the new information.
 * `absent` - Removes an imported storage pool from OneView.
 * `found` - Searches for `oneview_storage_pool` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.